 Statistically, men, women, and young adults have exhibited varying adoption rates over the last seven years.
 According to FinAccess Data collected in 2009 and 2016, men were the most active users.
 But women and young adults (both men and women aged 15-25) also exhibited revealing adoption trends:

 Other key highlights emerged from qualitative research conducted between 2012 and 2015, to investigate men and women’s perceptions about mobile money’s integration into everyday life.
 Key questions included: What added value does mobile money bring to your routine?
 What frustrations emerge?
 How has mobile money changed society?
 What kinds of problems have emerged because of mobile money’s penetration in Kenya, broadly speaking?

 Finding #1: Men, while being the highest adopters, were more likely to voice ambivalence about or resistance toward mobile money’s expansion.

 Despite their higher levels of adoption and use, men were the most critical of mobile money, insofar as they saw it as increasing their household financial responsibilities.
 From interviews in Nairobi’s low-income communities in Mathare and Kariobangi, men said that they are continually liable to networks of dependents, including close family members and relatives as well as friends and extra-marital partners.
-In addition, they claimed that mobile money has made it imperative for young men to prove their earning potential before marriage through sending their migrant labour remittances.
+In addition, they claimed that mobile money has made it imperative for young men to prove their earning potential before marriage through sending remittances from migrant labour.